akka/.github/CONTRIBUTING.md

 Avoid short test timeouts, since Jenkins server may GC heavily causing spurious test failures.
 GC pause or other hiccups of 2 seconds are common in our CI environment.
 Please note that usually giving a larger timeout *does not slow down the tests*, as in an `expectMessage` call for example it usually will complete quickly.

 There are a number of ways timeouts can be defined in Akka tests.
 The following ways to use timeouts are recommended (in order of preference):

 * `remaining` is first choice (requires `within` block)
 * `remainingOrDefault` is second choice
 * `3.seconds` is third choice if not using testkit
 * lower timeouts must come with a very good reason (e.g. Awaiting on a known to be "already completed" `Future`)

-Special care should be given to `expectNoMsg` calls, which indeed will wait the entire timeout before continuing, therefore a shorter timeout should be used in those, for example `200` or `300.millis`.
+Special care should be given to `expectNoMessage` calls, which indeed will wait the entire timeout before continuing, therefore a shorter timeout should be used in those, for example `200` or `300.millis`.
+Prefer the method without timeout parameter, which will use the configured `expect-no-message-default` timeout.

 You can read up on `remaining` and friends in [TestKit.scala](https://github.com/akka/akka/blob/master/akka-testkit/src/main/scala/akka/testkit/TestKit.scala).